nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ##

-02. Executing the alias `lastedit` as shown below will bring up the last modified file from among all the files present in the current directory hierarchy and open it with the vi editor.
-It works with both Korn and Bash shell.
+02. Run the following command line to create the desired alias:

 	`alias lastedit="vi $(ls -t | head -n 1)"`

+	Executing `lastedit` will bring up the last modified file from among all the files present in the current directory hierarchy and open it with the vi editor.
+It would work with both Korn and Bash shell.

 ##